JeffreyRobertLynch/StudioSync-HITL-Human-in-the-Loop-LLM-System-for-Narrative-Intelligence/README.md

 - **Coverage** "Does the pilot episode introduce the main characters, and the premise, organically?"
 - **Structure** "Are there specific rules for how episodes should begin and end?
 What are they?"

+**Development Stages & Document Flow**
+Each development stage introduces new documents as inputs and promotes others to reference status.
+This reflects how long-form work evolves over time.
+Ideas are sharpened, canon solidifies, and the creative system becomes more knowledgeable.

 **Stage 1: Early Development - Ideation & Pitching**
-At this stage we have pitches, as input, to be evaluated against studio requirements, as reference.
+The initial pitch for the series, evaluated for alignment with studio priorities.
+- **Reference Documents**:
-- **Reference Documents**: Studio Mandate
+- Studio Mandate
+- **Structured Input**:
-- **Structured Input**: Series Pitches
+- Series Pitches
+- **Unstructured Input**:
-- **Unstructured Input**: "What are the studio's submission guidelines?
+- "What are the studio's submission guidelines?
 Explain in detail."
+- “Does this logline align with our tone and genre targets?”

-**Stage 2: Mid Development Series & Episode Design** At this stage writing is underway.
-We have a full Series Bible and Character Bible for added reference, and these docs can continue to grow and change as specifics are ironed out.
+**Stage 2: Mid Development - Series & Episode Design**
+At this stage writing is underway.
+We now have a full Series Bible and Character Bible for added reference, and these docs can continue to grow and change as specifics are ironed out.
 Ideas will crystalize into 10 episodes, with a clear pilot, by the end of this stage.
+- **Reference Documents**:
+- Studio Mandate
+- Series Pitch
+- Series Bible
-- **Reference Documents**: Studio Mandate, Series Pitch, Series Bible, Character Bible
+- Character Bible
+- **Structured Input**:
-- **Structured Input**: Episode Outlines - Season 1, Pilot Outlines
+- Episode Outlines (Season 1)
+- Pilot Outlines
+- **Unstructured Input**:
+- “What rules govern how episodes should begin and end?”
+- “Which main character is most motivated by greed?"
-- **Unstructured Input**: "What if we did an episode where two of the main characters go on a road trip and the other five are not in this episode?
-Is this a good concept?
-Let's explore."
+- "What if we do an episode where the ensemble buy a boat and give it to charity?
+Does this have potential?
+Why or why not?"

-**Stage 3: Late Development** — Season Treatment & Holistic Evaluation At this stage the season treatment is at least tentatively complete.
+**Stage 3: Late Development - Season Treatment & Holistic Evaluation** Now the season treatment is at least tentatively complete.
 We can add our pilot episode, additional episode outlines, and episode summaries to the referenced documents.
 We now have the entire season 1 treatment in reference, allowing us to answer high-level queries on the full body of work.
 These documents will also enhance our workflow even further when we approach season 2.
-**Reference Documents**: Studio Mandate, Series Pitch, Series Bible, Character Bible, Episode Outlines, Episode Outlines - Season 1, Episode Summaries - Season 1
-**Structured Input**: Episode Outlines - Season 2 **Unstructured Input**: "Does this treatment, as a whole, align with our target audience?
-Why or why not?"

-While this demonstration uses studio-style creative documents, each implementation will vary depending on the domain and creative goals.
-Alternate use cases include:
+- **Reference Documents**:
+- Studio Mandate
+- Series Pitch
+- Series Bible
+- Character Bible
+- Episode Outlines
+- Episode Outlines (Season 1)
+- Episode Summaries (Season 1)
+- **Structured Input**:
+- Episode Outlines (Season 2)
+- **Unstructured Input**:
+- “What unresolved arcs carry over from Season 1 to 2?”
+- “Does Episode 10 deliver satisfying thematic closure?”
+- “Is this season 2 episode concept redundant with any episodes from season 1?”

+**Document Reuse & System Growth**
+By reusing documents as reference over time, **StudioSync** accumulates narrative memory.
+This supports:
+- Setup/payoff tracking
-- **Technical blueprints** for engineering and product design.
+- Tone and rule enforcement
-- **Company guidelines** for internal communications or knowledge management.
-- **World-building documents** for complex IPs in fantasy, science-fiction, or alternate history.
+- Character consistency
+- Narrative evolution and risk management
+- Flagging of structural or thematic redundancy
+- Each new season or batch of episodes becomes easier to develop and validate as the system builds up its conversational knowledge base.

+**Beyond Screenwriting**
+While this demo focuses on episodic comedy writing, **StudioSync** generalizes well to other use cases:

+**Engineering** – Blueprints, specs, system constraints, iterations **Product Development** – PRDs, user stories, QA reports, releases **World-Building** – Geography, timelines, lore bibles, canon events

 The broader goal is to iteratively transform **static documents** into a **conversational knowledge layer** that **augments human creativity** without disrupting established workflows.